List of people who have walked across the United States: Louis Michael Figueroa

-In 1982, Louis Michael Figueroa, age 16, became the fastest and youngest person (according to some sources) to run across the United States, covering the route from New Brunswick, NJ to San Francisco in 60 days to fulfill a promise to a friend who was dying of bone cancer.
+In 1982, Louis Michael Figueroa, age 16, became the fastest and youngest person (according to some sources) to run across the United States, covering the route from New Brunswick, New Jersey, to San Francisco in 60 days to fulfill a promise to a friend who was dying of bone cancer.

-In 1996–1997 he walked from Bangor, ME to San Diego, CA for local AIDS networks in memory of his brother Jimmy, who died of the disease.
-The walk was plagued by delays due to Figueroa's battle with Acute Lymphocytic Leukemia.
+In 1996–1997 he walked from Bangor, Maine, to San Diego for local AIDS networks in memory of his brother Jimmy, who died of the disease.
+The walk was plagued by delays due to Figueroa's battle with acute lymphocytic leukemia.

 In 2005, he began a walk around the United States for victims of child abuse.
 Figueroa walked for six months and covered 6,437 mi of the 12,070 mi.

-On June 4, 2010, Figueroa left from where he previously stopped, 6.43 mi west of Somerset, PA and arrived in Tucson on January 15, 2011.
+On June 4, 2010, Figueroa left from where he previously stopped, 6.43 mi west of Somerset, Pennsylvania, and arrived in Tucson on January 15, 2011.

 Steve Fugate

 Steve Fugate walked across the U.S. eight times spreading awareness on depression and suicide.
-A resident of Vero Beach, Florida Fugate also walked to raise awareness for the Florida panther.
+A resident of Vero Beach, Florida, Fugate also walked to raise awareness for the Florida panther.
 He began walking across the U.S. carrying a big sign that says "Love Life", after his son's suicide in 1999.
 In 2005 Fugate's daughter died of an accidental overdose.
 "Trail Therapy: The 34,000 mile journey" is a mini documentary on Fugate.